npezza93/sqlite_backups/README.md

 config.backups.storage_service = :backups
 config.backups.retention = 1.day
 ```

+The `storage_service` value points to a defined ActiveStorage service.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).